-Offshoring has been substantially growing over recent years.
-Companies successfully built their competitive offshore teams, effectively delivered output, increased clients, and saved over 30% on their overall business expenses.
+Offshore outsourcing business has been substantially growing over recent years.
+Offshore companies successfully built their competitive offshore teams, effectively delivered output, increased clients, and saved over 30% on their overall business expenses.

 Yet, for every successful company, others fail because they don’t understand the fundamentals of offshoring.
 Below are several steps to remember before trying offshore services.